 To date, 985 individuals have received immediate financial assistance.

 LOS ANGELES, CA. December 11, 2018 – The Woolsey Fire and Hill Fire struck Southern California in early November, growing to burn a combined 100,000 acres and destroying more than 1,500 structures.
 The people of Southern California responded with generosity and empathy through charitable donations.
 The Salvation Army’s Emergency Disaster Services is taking the lead in distributing assistance with the goal of guiding people through the long road to recovery.
-The first long-term recovery group meeting for LA County to discuss the recovery process took place on December 7, and more information is expected to follow once available.
+Long-term recovery group meeting for LA County to discuss the recovery process are underway.
 The service statistics for The Salvation Army to date are as follows:

 - More than 1,180 hours of service from Officers, Staff Members and Volunteers.

-- 27 persons prayed with and 83 persons contacted.
+- 27 persons prayed with and 91 persons contacted

 You can send help those affected in Southern California by donating online here.